“Rice World Kyushu” is the theme of TRAVEL UNA No.2, a Kyushu travel design magazine.

 - ISBN ：ISBN978-4-9911173-1-2

-TRAVEL UNA, which stands for United Native Acumen, is a travel guide that investigates the roots of Kyushu and uncovers its beauty, one theme at a time.
+TRAVEL UNA (United Native Acumen) is a travel guide that investigates the roots of Kyushu and uncovers the beauty and wisdom contained within, one theme at a time.

 Discover your new trip with UNA.

 Aya Tamura, Editor in Chief